Joey Meneses Player Props: Nationals vs. Mariners

 Joey Meneses At The Plate

-- Meneses is hitting .292 with 19 doubles, a triple, two home runs and 18 walks.
+- Meneses is batting .287 with 19 doubles, a triple, two home runs and 18 walks.

-- Among qualifying hitters in MLB play, he ranks 16th in batting average, 74th in on-base percentage, and 121st in slugging.
+- Among the qualifying batters, he ranks 22nd in batting average, while his on-base percentage ranks 84th and he is 123rd in slugging.

-- Meneses will look to extend his four-game hitting streak.
-He's batting .250 over the course of his last outings.

-- He has gone deep in two of 73 games played this year, and in 0.6% of his plate appearances.
+- He has hit a home run in two of 74 games played this year, and in 0.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.